Steve's Gastronomic Home Page

 Bánh tam tom thit nuo'ng with coconut sauce on the side

-The dish I ended up trying was Bánh Tam Tom Thit Nuóng, a thick vermicelli with grilled pork skin and shrimp in coconut syrup and a special sauce.
+The result of the owner's recommendation was an order of Bánh Tam Tom Thit Nuóng, a thick vermicelli with grilled pork skin and shrimp in coconut syrup and a special sauce.
 The coconut sauce made it sound interesting, and was not something I had tried anywhere else.
 The pork skin was the only part of it about which I was hesitant, but it turned out to be crispy and very good.
 The coconut syrup was in a cup on the side, so I ended up eating part of the meal with the syrup and part of it without it (both were good).
+The special sauce was a thin fish sauce similar to the ones served in many Vietnamese restaurants with vermicelli noodle dishes.
 Grilled onions, nuts, and spices were added to the mix of flavors.
 The pork skin probably expanded my horizon a little as to what I was willing to try, but it turned out to be very worthwhile.
-I do not think the result would have been as good in the hands of a less experienced chef, leading me to think that Phő Cuòng is one of the better places to try Vietnamese food.
+I do not think the result would have been as good in the hands of a less experienced chef, leading me to think that Phő Cuòng is one of the better places to try new dishes.

 Bun bo hue